Diane Guerrero

 Diane Guerrero (born July 21, 1986) is an American actress.
-She is known for her roles as inmate Maritza Ramos on the Netflix series Orange Is the New Black and Lina on Jane the Virgin.
-Guerrero grew up in Boston and remained there after the rest of her family was deported to Colombia.
-She is an advocate for immigration reform.
+She is known for her roles as inmate Maritza Ramos in the Netflix series Orange Is the New Black and Lina on Jane the Virgin.
 Her role on Orange Is the New Black has contributed to three consecutive wins for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.
 Guerrero is the author of In the Country We Love: My Family Divided, a memoir about her parents being detained and deported when she was fourteen.
-She currently stars as Jane in the HBO Max action-drama series Doom Patrol.
-She also voiced the character Isabela Madrigal in the 2021 Disney movie Encanto.
+She starred as Kay Challis / Crazy Jane in the Max action-drama series Doom Patrol.
+She also voiced characters such as Jessica Cruz / Green Lantern in Justice League vs. the Fatal Five and Isabela Madrigal in the 2021 Disney film Encanto.

-Early life
+Early life and education

+Guerrero was born on July 21, 1986 in Passaic, New Jersey.
+She has an older maternal half-brother (born 1976).
+Her parents and brother emigrated from Palmira, Colombia in 1981 and settled in Boston, Massachusetts in 1987.

-Guerrero was born in Passaic, New Jersey, to Colombian parents and raised in Boston, Massachusetts.
-As the only member of her immediate family with American citizenship, she chose to remain in the U.S. at the age of 14 when her parents and older brother were deported back to Colombia after unsuccessfully pursuing legal citizenship.
+As the only member of her immediate family with American citizenship, Guerrero remained in the U.S. at the age of fourteen when her parents and older brother were deported back to Colombia after unsuccessfully pursuing legal citizenship.
+She emphasized that even though she was a minor, no government agency reached out to see if she was okay after this occurred.
+She relied solely on her friends' parents to help get her through the rest of high school and beyond.
 Guerrero has since become a strong advocate for immigration reform.

 Guerrero was raised in the Jamaica Plain and Roxbury neighborhoods of Boston after being taken in by other Colombian families.
 She attended Boston Arts Academy, a performing arts high school, where she was in the music department.
 Among her high school activities was singing with a jazz group, but she anticipated pursuing political science and communications in college.
+She then studied political science and communications at Regis College, studying abroad at Regent's University London during her junior year.
 Her first job after college was in a law office.

-In 2010, at age 24, Guerrero decided to pursue a career in acting.
+In 2010, at age twenty-four, Guerrero decided to pursue a career in acting.
 That same year, she appeared in the music video for Boston-based R&B singer Louie Bello's song "Faces".
 In 2011, she moved to New York City and studied acting at the Susan Batson Studios, where she met her manager Josh Taylor.